StackVista/stackstate-docs/develop/developer-guides/custom-functions/id-extractor-functions.md

 ![ID extractor](../../../.gitbook/assets/v51_idextractor.png)

 An ID extractor function has parameters.
-Only one parameter is required - the system parameter `element` that is of type JSON.
+Only one parameter is required - the system parameter `element` that's of type JSON.
 This is input to the script for execution.
 In topology synchronization, the `element` will contain the element payload.
 The ID Extractor can produce the following information from the external data in the `element` parameter:

 * A `type` - for the component/relation.
 Used for differentiation in later steps.
 * An `externalId` - the identifier with which the element can be identified in the external source.